Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/5. Post-Explotation/Privilege escalation.md

 `sudo -l `(list of commands you can run as the user)

- /usr/bin/man can be exploited if misconfigured with pseudo priviliges: unprivileged can run this binary with sudo priviliges (root priviliges) without root password/  -- bypassing permissions & privileges
+ /usr/bin/man can be exploited if misconfigured with sudo priviliges: unprivileged can run this binary with sudo priviliges (root priviliges) without root password/  -- bypassing permissions & privileges

  man utility can allow users to spawn a bash session from within the utility, how:

   try to run with sudo privliges:
   -  `sudo man ls `  (it should not ask for password)
-  - `sudo man ls`
   - we can spawn a bash session with:
   `  !/bin/bash `
 because we are running the man binary with pseudo priviliges, we are able to execute whatever, from the man binary.